Japanese-Language Proficiency Test: Estimated study time

-Study hour comparison data for students residing in Japan, published by the Japanese Language Education Center:
+Self-reported study hour comparison data for students residing in Japan, published by the Japanese Language Education Center:

-Comparison with Common European Framework of Reference for Languages

-Although the Japan Foundation has not given any official table of comparison between the CEFR and the JLPT, several Japanese language textbooks and language courses at the university level, based on the competencies required for each level, tend to use the following table of comparison.

-Older edition

 Applications and results

 The application period is usually around early March until late April for July's examination and around early August until late September for December's exam.

 Results for the December test are announced the following February for examinees in Japan, and March for overseas candidates.
 Test results are sent to the examinees through the testing organization or center to which they applied.
 From 2012, with online registration, results are available online before they are mailed out (late August for the July test).
 All examinees receive a report indicating their scores by section.
 Those who pass also receive a Certificate of Proficiency.

+As of 2004, when there were 302,198 total test takers, the JLPT was offered annually in 40 countries including Japan.
+Since 2009, two exams have been held each year in East Asia, and the yearly number of test takers had risen to 1,168,535 by 2019.
+As of 2021, the regions with the most test takers were Japan, Taiwan, China, South Korea, India, Vietnam, Brazil, Indonesia, Bangladesh, and Myanmar.